WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * CF expects that the remote entity **responds with a correct response**.

+##### Lambda custom resources

+- you would use this technique to deal with **import cycles** or creating resources with sdk quickly.

+* very useful when you are dealing with a situation where a resource that you want to create does not have `CloudFormation` support yet.

 #### Wait Conditions

 - coordinate stack resource creation with something **that is external to your stack**.